 The project, Youth and Transitional Justice for Long-lasting peace in Sri Lanka, will run until May 2019 in collaboration with the implementing partners, Legal Action Worldwide, Harvard International Human Rights Clinic, the Universities of Sri Lanka.

-The Accountability Through Community Engagement and Initiatives for Transition (ACE–IT) project began in February 2018 and has three objectives: to mobilise civil society to utilise available mechanisms, new and existing, to hold the state accountable and vindicate the victim rights; to have orient targeted state institutions and actors in ethos for change; and to advocate for continued state action on accountability.
+The Accountability Through Community Engagement and Initiatives for Transition (ACE–IT) Project supported by the European Union (EU) began in February 2018 and has three objectives: to mobilise civil society to utilise available mechanisms, new and existing, to hold the state accountable and vindicate the victim rights; to have orient targeted state institutions and actors in ethos for change; and to advocate for continued state action on accountability.

 Despite the end Sri Lanka’s 30-year civil war, the underlying causes of tension have not been addressed.
 While seen mainly as a conflict between the majority Sinhalese and the minority Tamils, religion has also been used by politicians and others with vested interests to stoke up communal fears and create insecurity and mistrust.